 Except when it’s not, because all of a sudden elderberry retailers everywhere are out-of-stock due to high demand.
 Yikes.

 Fortunately, elderberry bushes are both beautiful and easy to grow.
-Several of you asked for step-by-step instructions on the Instagram thread, so I put together this post for you.
+Several of you have asked for step-by-step instructions, so I put together this post for you.

 Elderberry bushes are very hardy and do well in zones 3-8.
 You can type in your zip code here to find out what zone you’re in.

 This summer you’ll get elderflowers, which you can use to make syrup, tea or lemonade.
 (See step five for details.)

 Growing Elderberry From Cuttings: Step-By-Step Instructions

-Step 1: Find Your Elderberry Bush
+Step 1: Find Or Order Your Elderberry Bush

 Step 2: Gather Your Elderberry Cuttings